Infineon/mtb-example-psoc4-msclp-self-capacitance-touchpad/README.md

 ## Hardware setup

 This example uses the board's default configuration.
-See the [kit user guide](www.infineon.com/002-34472) to ensure that the board is configured correctly.
+See the [kit user guide](www.infineon.com/002-34472) to ensure that the board is configured correctly to use VDDA at 1.8 V

 **Note:** The PSoC&trade; 4 kits (except [CY8CKIT-040T](https://www.infineon.com/CY8CKIT-040T) and [CY8CKIT-041S-MAX](https://www.infineon.com/CY8CKIT-041s-max)) ship with KitProg2 installed.
 ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".